 • Provide assurance over the governance, risk management, project and financial controls together with quality assurance processes operated within key business initiatives.

 The following characterise IA’s rights and authority:

-• The Chief Internal Auditor reports directly to the Board Audit Committee Chairman with an administrative reporting line to the Chief Executive and has the right of access to the Chairman and Executive Directors;
+• The Chief Internal Auditor reports directly to the Board Audit Committee Chair with an administrative reporting line to the Chief Executive and has the right of access to the Chair and Executive Directors;

 • The right to attend Executive and other governance committee meetings and Board Audit Committee meetings;